clearlinux/clear-linux-documentation/source/clear-linux/concepts/security.rst

 \ |NVD|\  and at \ |MITRE|\  .

-|CL| takes a proactive and measured approach to addressing known
+|CL| employs a proactive and measured approach to addressing known
 and fixable Common Vulnerabilities and Exposures (CVEs) disclosures.
-|CL| packages are scanned against CVEs at least daily, and
+Packages are automatically scanned against CVEs at least daily, and security updates and patches are deployed as soon as they are available.
-software patched in accordance to the fix.
-This scanning is automated with an open source tool - `cve-check-tool`_ - and any outstanding vulnerabilities monitored appropriately.

 These combined practices minimize the amount of time |CL| systems are exposed to unnecessary security risk.